GrumpyCockatiel/Azure-Functions-Example/README.md

 ## Azurite

 Azurite is very useful to do local debugging.
 I'll add how to set it up here but the VS Code extension has all the directions.

+Figuring out the connection string for local Azurite can be found [near the bottom of the MSDN](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio).